hokema/hokema_socket_api_proxy/README.md

 `whoareyou` -- Authentication is needed, please try sending the authorisation credentials again.

+`recogniser_ready` -- Server is ready to receive speech.

+`recogniser_down`  -- Something bad happend and recogniser can't receive speech just now.

-`score` -- A negative score is en error code:
+`score` -- A positive score means successful recognition, zero means no word is detected, negative score is en error code:

 * `-11` Timeout: Processing took longer than 2 s and was aborted.
 * `-13` Recognition error: Something real bad happened and recogniser needs to be restarted.
-* A zero or positive score means a successfull recognition and analysis and returns the score a bunch of metadata:
+* A positive score means a successful recognition and analysis and returns the score a bunch of metadata:

 ```
 {